Have you decided to step into the action-packed world of bird hunting?

 With that said, the two advantages that double barrels have over other shotguns are comfort and faster follow-up shots.
 Both of these perks are thanks to the simplistic breakaway design, which allows for the gun to be roughly 4” shorter without sacrificing barrel length –and they follow-up faster because there’s no need to cycle a shell into the chamber.

 My recommendation: I suggest going with a 12-gauge shotgun as your first bird hunting gun.
 They’re great for beginners because they’re easy to handle and are extremely versatile.
 If you want the classic bird hunting experience, a double barrel is a good choice.
 If you want a multipurpose shotgun that can do more rigorous competition like 3Gun, or even pull double duty as a home defense gun, get a semi-auto and maybe a spare barrel.

-The Best Shotguns for Your Bird Hunting Trip
+The Best Bird Hunting rip Shotguns

 Now that we’ve looked at some of the various types of shotguns, let’s explore some specific models that’ll help you bag and tag waterfowl or upland game.

 1. Beretta 686 Ultralight Classic ($1,900)